All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Prioritize protein.
 Protein is the most satiating macronutrient and can partially compensate for reduced pharmacological appetite control.

 • Expect mild GI symptoms.
-Even patients who tolerated another GLP-1 well may experience nausea or bloating when starting liraglutide, since it is a different molecule.
+Even patients who tolerated another GLP-1 well may experience nausea or bloating when starting liraglutide, since it's a different molecule.

 • Weigh yourself weekly, not daily.
-Some fluctuation during the switch is normal and does not indicate treatment failure.
+Some fluctuation during the switch is normal and doesn't indicate treatment failure.

 • Communicate with your care team.
 Report any unexpected symptoms so adjustments can be made promptly.